Fujifilm X-T20 vs Nikon D3000

 It is notable that the X-T20 offers wifi support, while the D3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The X-T20 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 Review summary: Fujifilm X-T20 vs Nikon D3000